 How to calculate bakers percentages of ingredients

-If we didn’t know the bakers percentage of the tin loaf recipe above we could work it out with a simple calculation.
-Here’s how it works:
+If we don’t know the baker’s percentage of a recipe, we could work it out with a simple calculation:

 Total flour = 570 grams

 Water = 370 grams